gruntwork-io/terragrunt/README.md

 This repo contains typical Terraform code, with one difference: anything in your code that should be different between environments should be exposed as an input variable.
-For example, the frontend-app might expose a variable called `instance_count` to determine how many instance to run and `instance_type` to determine what kind of server to deploy, as you may want to run smaller/fewer servers in staging than in prod to save money.
+For example, the frontend-app might expose a variable called `instance_count` to determine how many instances to run and `instance_type` to determine what kind of server to deploy, as you may want to run smaller/fewer servers in staging than in prod to save money.

-In a separate repo, called, for example, infrastructure-live, you define the code for all of your environments, which now consists of just two files:
+In a separate repo, called, for example, infrastructure-live, you define the code for all of your environments, which now consists of just two files per component:

 1. `terraform.tfvars`: This file defines the environment-specific values for all of your input variables.
 For example, for `stage/frontend-app/terraform.tfvars`, you might have: